oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 Build Commands
 ###############

-In most cases, building oneMKL is as simple as setting the compiler and selecting the desired backends to build with.
+The build commands for various compilers and backends differ mostly in setting the values of CMake options for compiler and backend.
+In this section, we describe the common build commands.
+We will discuss backend-specific details in the `Backends`_ section and provide examples in `CMake invocation examples`_.

-On Linux (see `Building for Windows`_ for building on Windows):
+On Linux, the common form of the build command looks as follows (see `Building for Windows`_ for building on Windows):

 .. code-block:: bash